Kelsi Singer: Awards and honors

 Singer received the American Astronomical Society (AAS) Division of Planetary Science (DPS) Harold C. Urey Prize in 2019, which recognizes outstanding achievements in planetary science by early career researchers.
 Asteroid 10698 Singer was named in her honor.
 The naming was published by the Minor Planet Center on 13 April 2017 (M.P.C.103977).
+Singer also received the Geological Society of America (GSA) Stephen E Dwornik Award for Best Graduate Poster Presentation in 2010, and the GSA Greeley award for Distinguished Service to Planetary Science.